coveo-labs/web-scraper-helper/misc/chrome_extension/README.md

 ## Installation

 The extension is publicly available on the [chrome web store](https://chrome.google.com/webstore/detail/web-scraper-helper-for-co/demelhhhnkocnphihjbhpafjnknknkdf).
-For now, you must install the web-scraper-helper tool as an unpacked extension.
+This is the preferred way to install it.

+# Build

+If you want to contribute, feel free to download the code, build, modify and submit Pull Requests.
+Here are the build steps.

 1. Download/clone this Git repo.
 1. Build React app (see next section)